 Maintain a peak physical condition through structured training and nutrition.

 I have previously mentioned my rules for health, which depends on sleep, exercise, and diet.
 I must keep the plan light and simple to follow.
 That leads to a 15-minute morning exercise after seven hours of sleep, swimming three times a week, going for pull-ups on non-swimming days, and doing basic stretching and eye exercises after every two hours of sedentary work.
 Dedicating another fifteen minutes for breakfast and not eating beyond the scheduled time frame is the requirement for nutrition.
-In the past year, I have completely cut my indulgence on fast food, and, to some degree, on sugar, which should be brought down to the minimum.
+In the past year, I have completely cut my indulgence on fast food3, but not on sugar, which should be brought down to the minimum.

-Conduct high-level research while closely working with industry and building professional connections.
+Conduct high-level research while engaging in industry collaboration.

 Sustain a systematic self-education program and build general literacy.

 I now approach my self-education in a lighter manner, devoid of idolatry.
-Under “self-education” I mainly understand systematically scrutinizing the major works of both Western and Eastern philosophy, also including theology and religious texts which have always grabbed a big chunk of my attention.
-Under “general literacy”, I am interested in seeing the evolution of humanity and human knowledge across centuries and regions.
-It includes the full contextual knowledge of history3, and introductory knowledge of economics, law, geopolitics, physics, biology, psychology, literature, art, and music.
+Under “self-education” I mainly understand systematically scrutinizing the major works of both Western and Eastern philosophy, including theology and religious texts which have always grabbed a big chunk of my attention.
+Under “general literacy”, I am interested in seeing the evolution of humanity and human knowledge across centuries and geographies.
+This includes a broad contextual understanding of history4, and introductory knowledge of economics, law, geopolitics, physics, biology, psychology, literature, art, and music.

 Dedicate more time to family and relationships with other people.